Who Do You Think You Are? On Critical Identity Theories - POLI6890

 The main title can be read in two ways.
 On the one hand, it is an appeal to reflect on the conditions of our subjectivity.
 On the other hand, it can be read as the expression of a judgement upon a subject's ability to act/speak/feel etc. In this module, both of these aspects will be explored: 'what are the conditions of our identity, and how do these relate to differences between us?’, and ‘what is the nature of judgement and when, if ever, is it legitimate to judge others?’.
 This will then form the basis for a third part of the module which will consider the extent to which reflection on oneself and the judgement of others are related or not.
 This nexus of issues is at the heart of contemporary debates about identity politics and the primary literature for the module will draw from these debates.
 Equally importantly, however, is that these contemporary debates speak directly to concepts and theories first developed within the canon of critical work within modern European philosophy.
 The module, therefore, will explore contemporary debates with reference to this philosophical background to assess the ways in which the critical tradition can inform the debates as well as considering the ways in which the contemporary debates can help redefine what we understand by the critical tradition.

-Optional to all programmes owned by Politics and International Relations.
+Optional to all courses owned by Politics and International Relations.

 Available as an elective module.

 Essay 4,000 words 80%

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.

 The most up to date reading list for each module can be found on the university's reading list pages.